kojinkai/js-handbook/prototypal-inheritance/README.md

 ### Concatenative Inheritance / Mixins
-Concatenative inheritance copies properties from one object to another but in doing so clones the target object meaning that any connection between the objects is lost and a fresh copy of the object is created each time you inherit.
+Concatenative inheritance copies properties from one object to another but in doing so creates a clone of the target object.
+This means that any connection between the objects is lost and a fresh copy of the object is created each time you inherit.
 Although similar to our factory function above note how instead of using `Object.create` to inherit from `proto` we instead copy `proto` and our desired properties to a new object using `Object.assign`.
 ```js
 const proto = {
   sayHello: function sayHello() {